Quasi-Monte Carlo methods for lattice systems: a first look: Acknowledgment

 \section{Acknowledgment}

+The presented research cooperation has been supported by the Center of Computational Sciences Adlershof (CCSA), Berlin, Germany.
 The authors wish to express their gratitude to Alan Genz (Washington State University) and Frances Kuo (University of New South Wales, Sydney) for inspiring comments and conversations, which helped to develop the work in this article.
 Frances Kuo collaborated with us during her visit to the Humboldt-University Berlin in 2011.
 A.N., K.J. and M.M.-P. acknowledge financial support by the DFG-funded corroborative research center SFB/TR9.
 K. J. was supported in part by the Cyprus Research Promotion Foundation under contract $\Pi$PO$\Sigma$E$\Lambda$KY$\Sigma$H/EM$\Pi$EIPO$\Sigma$/0311/16.
+We would like to thank specially the reviewers for their suggestions and comments which help us to improve the article.